UK Medical Licensing Assessment

 Example topic: Clinical haematology

-A 52-year-old male arrives at the emergency department with a serious nosebleed that has persisted for 45 minutes.
-He has a history of hypertension, which he is currently treating with medication.
-His physical examination shows a blood pressure of 180/100 mmHg and a heart rate of 98 bpm.
-Despite attempting first-aid measures such as pinching his nostrils and leaning forward, the bleeding continues unabated.
-Laboratory results indicate a haemoglobin level of 120 g/L and a platelet count of 150,000/µL.
-What is the most appropriate next step in managing this patient's condition?
+A 52-year-old male presents to the emergency department with a severe nosebleed that has been ongoing for 45 minutes.
+He has a known history of hypertension, for which he is taking medication.
+On examination, his blood pressure is found to be 180/100 mmHg and his heart rate is 98 bpm.
+Despite initial interventions, including pinching his nose and leaning forward, the bleeding has not stopped.
+Laboratory tests reveal a haemoglobin level of 120 g/L and a platelet count of 150,000/µL.
+What is the most appropriate action to take next in managing this patient?

 TestResult